mohamedlmalki/epic-strapi/blog/blog-posts/03-epic-next.md

 }
 ```

-We will create a reusable function that will help us construct additional methods to load data.
+This will be our reusable function that will help us construct additional methods to load data.

 And finally, let's create a new function, `getHomePageData,` to load our home page data.